Session 3 - Module A: Advanced Orchestration Patterns¶

 })

-Agent registration maintains workflow state consistency.
+Agent registration maintains workflow state consistency for data processing.
 Active agent tracking enables lifecycle management, while created agent metadata provides transparency into dynamic resource allocation decisions.

 except Exception as e: